-An array of facial liveness detection challenges are hosted spotlighting various attack methodologies.
+An array of facial liveness detection challenges are hosted to spotlight different attack methodologies.

-International Joint Conference on Biometrics (IJCB) is an ongoing event, which introduced in 2011 perhaps the first FR liveness detection challenge.
-Being the earliest, it struggled with the lack of public datasets and comparative research dedicated to the topic.
+The International Joint Conference on Biometrics (IJCB) is an ongoing event which was introduced in 2011 as perhaps the first FR liveness detection challenge.
+Due to being ahead of its time, it struggled with the lack of public datasets and comparative research dedicated to the topic.

-At the same time, IJCB laid the groundwork for future endeavors in the field.
-The main attack specimens were the two-dimensional spoofing attacks withdrawn from the PRINT-ATTACK dataset with 200 bona fide videos and 200 spoofing videos.
+Despite these challenges, IJCB laid the groundwork for future endeavors in the facial liveness field.
+The main attack specimens were the two-dimensional spoofing attacks withdrawn from the PRINT-ATTACK dataset with 200 bona fide videos and 200 spoofed videos.
 The algorithms featured in the challenge were AMILAB, CASIA, IDIAP, SIANI, UNICAMP, and UOULU.
-The best results were shown by the AMILAB and UNICAMP solutions
+The best results were shown by the AMILAB and UNICAMP solutions.

-The event was followed by IJCB 2013, which extended the attack repertoire with video replays.
+The event was followed by IJCB 2013, which expanded the attack repertoire with video replays.
 It was based on the REPLAY-ATTACK database, a portion of samples of which were captured with a MacBook Air 13 to simulate a hostile environment with mediocre lighting.
-The best solutions were submitted by CASIA and LNMIIT.
+The best solutions in this field were submitted by CASIA and LNMIIT.

 Competition on Mobile Face PAD in Mobile Scenarios

-In 2017 a Presentation Attack Detection (PAD) contest was held, in which participants were faced with facial authentication PAs normal to mobile gadgets.
-For that purpose the OULU-NPU dataset was introduced.
-It contains 4,950 samples of both bona fide and print/replay spoofing material that was captured with mobile devices of varying prices.
+In 2017, a Presentation Attack Detection (PAD) contest was held in which participants were faced with facial authentication PAs normal to mobile gadgets.
+The OULU-NPU dataset was introduced, which contains 4,950 samples of both bona fide and print/replay spoofed material that was captured with mobile devices of varying types.

 ChaLearn Looking at People Challenges

-The ChaLearn challenges began in 2014 focusing on the human pose recovery, gesture recognition, etc. In the span of 2019-21, the competition concentrated on facial anti-spoofing.
-One of its signature components was the enormous CASIA-SURF, which contains 21,000 videos from 1,000 volunteers.
-The data corpus is separated into three categories:
+The ChaLearn challenges began in 2014 and focused on human pose recovery, gesture recognition, etc. In the span of 2019-21, the competition concentrated on facial antispoofing.
+One of its signature components was the behemoth data corpus CASIA-SURF, which contains 21,000 videos from 1,000 volunteers.
+The data is separated into three categories:

 - RGB spectrum.

-Besides, it offers a multitude of potential attack scenarios.
+It also offers a multitude of potential attack scenarios.
 For instance, volunteers were instructed to present to a camera a printed photo of their face with the eye cutouts.
-Subsequent attack types feature more regions where the cutouts were made.
+Subsequent attack types featured more regions where the cutouts were made.

-The 2019 competition proposed a baseline, which employed the squeeze and excitation fusion capable of boosting the feature representational ability of the modalities through "explicitly modelling the interdependencies among different convolutional channels".
-Solutions by VisionLabs, RedSense, and Feather were the top three owing their success to ensemble learning.
+The 2019 competition proposed a baseline which employed the squeeze and excitation fusion capable of boosting the feature representational ability of the modalities through "explicitly modeling the interdependencies among different convolutional channels".
+Solutions by VisionLabs, RedSense, and Feather were the top three, owing their success to ensemble learning.

 The competition attracted 19 teams.
-The winning solution is a complex method, which includes:
+The winning solution was a complex method, which included:

-- Spoof modelling.
-A number of models are piled together for predicting the spoof cue of every testing sample.
+- Spoof modeling.
+A number of models piled together to predict the spoof cue of every testing sample.

 - Spoof fusion.
 Heuristic voting is applied to achieve accurate multiple scores combination.

 LivDet is a series of ongoing liveness detection competitions.
-LivDet-Face 2021 was the first dedicated to facial anti-spoofing.
-It consisted of two segments: Image and Video PAs, but offered no specific dataset.
-The goal of the event was to find a method of generalizing "to uncertain circumstances".
-The contest featured a rich variety of the Presentation Attack Instruments (PAIs): 3D masks of wavering quality, laptop displays, photo cutouts, etc.
+Launched in 2021, it was the first dedicated specifically to facial antispoofing.
+It consists of two segments, Image and Video PAs, but it offers no specific dataset.
+The goal of the event is to find a method of generalizing "to uncertain circumstances".
+The 2021 contest featured a rich variety of the Presentation Attack Instruments (PAIs): 3D masks of varying quality, laptop displays, photo cutouts, etc.

 Why is facial liveness detection important?

 Antispoofing techniques and facial liveness detection play an important role in security and financial systems.
-They help prevent the so-called Presentation Attacks (PAs) that are initiated for the sake of gaining access to sensitive information or control options, as well as material valuables.
+They help prevent Presentation Attacks (PAs), which seek to imitate a facial representation to gain access to sensitive information or control options, as well as material valuables.